Part 1: Substantive Insights

 The data is drawn from the annual accounts that nonprofit companies file at Companies House.
 Two complementary sources are used: structured XBRL filings (machine-readable accounts) and PDF accounts processed through a structured-output LLM extraction pipeline.
 The merged dataset gives broader coverage than either source alone, particularly for smaller filings such as Community Interest Company (CIC) abridged accounts.

-The dataset spans financial years from 0 to 2109 and contains 1,299,302 financial-year records for 212,732 nonprofit companies.
+The dataset spans financial years from 1981 to 2026 and contains 1,355,663 financial-year records linked to 218,296 nonprofit organisations.
 Each row represents one company’s accounts for a single financial year.

 2. What are Nonprofit Financial Records?